PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Evaluation

 \subsubsection{Implementation}

 We implement \app using Python 3.10, Neo4j 5.14.0~\cite{neo4j}, and ElasticSearch 8.11.0~\cite{es}.
 We construct the system context knowledge graph based on the metric data, trace data, and deployment records in the dataset.
-And we use the wiki of TrainTicket as system documentation and extract API descriptions and service descriptions from it.
+And we use the wiki of TrainTicket{~\cite{tt_wiki} as system documentation and extract API descriptions and service descriptions from it.
 The final knowledge graph contains 3,356 entities and 43,405 relations, and we store it in the graph database Neo4j.
-We set $k$ in the metrics retrieval step as 10 and $m$ in the label-value pairs retrieval step as 1.
+We store the names and descriptions of metrics, services, and APIs in ElasticSearch, which is a high-performance search engine that supports multiple search methods (such as BM25 and vector search) and has been widely used to build RAG systems~\cite{huggingface_es,OpenAI_es}.
+We set $k$ in the metrics retrieval step as 10 based on the scale of the system (over 40 services and 209 metrics).
+We set $m$ in the label-value pairs retrieval step as 1.
 We randomly select 50 questions from the dataset as historical questions to implement the few-shot learning approach.
 The remaining 230 questions are used as the test set for all approaches.
+All the code and data can be found in our replication packege~\cite{PromCopilot}.